Published on: December 17, 2020

 Samantha Isaacs, a mother of four, had a history of healthy pregnancies.
 She saw trouble brewing only two days after her youngest son was born, however, when he failed a newborn hearing test in the hospital.
 She was first told he might have fluid in his ears following a C-section, but months later, he was diagnosed with congenital cytomegalovirus, or CMV.

-CMV is a viral infection that can affect one part of the body, such as the eyes, or spread elsewhere throughout the carrier.
+CMV is a viral infection that can affect one part of body, such as the eyes, or spread elsewhere throughout the carrier.
 Sadly, it is difficult to detect by symptoms alone.
-If you are pregnant or plan to become pregnant, it is important to get blood tests and screen for the virus as part of neonatal care, as well as screen your newborn for the virus.
+If you are pregnant or plan to become pregnant, it is important to blood tests and screen the virus as part of neonatal care, as well as screen your newborn for the virus.

 What is Cytomegalovirus?

-CMV can be potentially serious in some people and detected early by recognizing some of its symptoms, including:
+CMV can be potentially serious in some people and detected early by recognizing some of symptoms, including: